grantmarcroft/azure-scripts/README.md

 # azure-scripts

-A collection of one-off bash scripts that are useful for quickly spinning up test workloads in Azure.
+A collection of one-off bash scripts that are useful for quickly spinning up test SLE workloads in Azure.

 Necessary Dependendies: